 "Err" and "→" indicates an ECU error.
+"Err" and "/!" indicates an SCU error.
 "Err" only indicates an ABS ECU error.

 Depending on the nature of the error, the display may not function properly and YRC settings may be impossible to change.
 Additionally, ABS may not function properly.
 Use extra care when braking and have a Yamaha dealer check the vehicle immediately.